chrisatcdm/MML-clock-controllers/README.md

 27/04/2023

+Controller A: As found, working fine; the faceplate is loose.
+As left, I added Loctite to both USB connecter ends and screwed the faceplate on.
+Code notes were updated and added to the git repository.

 Controller B: As found, no signs of life - MCU didn't register when plugged in.
 USB had come unplugged from MCU.
 All plug connectors had been replaced by a 3rd-party with chocolate block-style connectors.
 As left, reconnected the USB plug, added Loctite to both ends and removed all chocolate block style connectors and hard soldered/heat-shrunk joins.
 Screwed the faceplate on.
 Tested OK.
 Code notes were updated and added to the git repository.

 Controller C: As found, TR and BR buttons are not working.
 All plug connectors had been replaced by a 3rd-party with chocolate block-style connectors.
 Two solder joins had broken at MCU.
 The faceplate is loose.
 As left, re-soldered MCU joins, removed all chocolate block style connectors, and hard soldered/heat-shrunk joins.
 Added Loctite to both ends of the USB plug and screwed the faceplate on.
 Tested OK.
 Code notes were updated and added to the git repository.